| Title: | Robust Time Series Filters |

 313-328.

-Empirical variance of the Repeated Median slope estimator, computed on standard normal noise in moving windows of width n; required by the function scarm.filter
+Empirical variance of the Repeated Median slope estimator, computed on standard normal noise in moving windows of width n; required by the function scarm.filter.

 The format is: num [1:300] NA NA NA NA 0.138 ...

 The variance of the Repeated Median slope estimator depends on the size of the window sample, i.e. the window width n.
 These are results from simulations, where the Repeated Median slope has been computed on standard normal noise in moving windows of width n.
-The value var.n[n]
+The value var.n[n] is the variance for the window width n.

 The empirical variances have been obtained by simulations.